fabiscafe/fcgu/README.md

 Server = https://warehouse.inetol.net/$repo
 #Server = <looking for new mirrors>
 ```

 When that's done a `pacman -Syuu` will downgrade all packages to the Arch-repo versions.
+After thats done, you need to check for additional packages who where not removed but can conflict with your installation.
+Check with `pacman -Qm` and remove them.

 ## Frequently Asked Questions - FAQ
 ## Will you do alpha releases?